The Short East Cleveland Ghetto Story

 With the city failing to generate enough revenue problems have occurred, everything from police being used as tools to generate revenue with excessive traffic tickets, corrupted public officials and police officers who often commit unethical offenses, or the recent attempt to join the city of Cleveland for better services but the officials of East Cleveland refused because they wanted to keep their jobs.

-Despite corruption in East Cleveland and the witness of poverty at a rate that has never been seen, there are bright spots in the community and just because the actual city of East Cleveland, meaning the administration, does not necessarily mean that all of the citizens of East Cleveland are poor.
+Despite corruption within the East Cleveland ghetto and the witness of poverty at a rate that has never been seen, there are bright spots in the community and just because the actual city of East Cleveland, meaning the administration, does not necessarily mean that all of the citizens of East Cleveland are poor.

 *Note: All information is provided either through people of the community, outside sources, and/or research.
 Some information might not be current and/or 100% accurate.